rajpurkarlab/cheXlocalize/README.md

 * `--hb_seg_path`: the json file path where human benchmark segmentations are saved (encoded).
 This could be the json output of `annotation_to_segmentation.py`.

 **Optional flags**
-* `--save_dir`: the directory to save the csv file that stores the precision and recall values.
+* `--save_dir`: the directory to save the csv file that stores the precision, recall/sensitivity, and specificity values.
 Default is current directory.

-We treat each pixel in the saliency method pipeline and the human benchmark segmentations as a classification, use each pixel in the ground-truth segmentation as the ground-truth label, and calculate the precision and recall over all CXRs for each pathology.
+We treat each pixel in the saliency method pipeline and the human benchmark segmentations as a classification, use each pixel in the ground-truth segmentation as the ground-truth label, and calculate precision, recall/sensitivity, and specificity over all CXRs for each pathology.

 <a name="citation"></a>
 ## Citation